smetana/assert_value_elixir/README.md

 ### Canonicalization

-A common problem with testing serialized output that it may contain unpredictable or changing data (like tokens, timestamps, ids, etc).
+A common problem with testing serialized output is that it may contain unpredictable or changing data (like tokens, timestamps, ids, etc).
 The solution for this problem is canonicalization.